fbenites/deepspeech-german/create_corpus.md

 # preprocess wav

-check they have 16khz and not more (else too big for gpu memory (12 GB))
+check they have 16khz and not more (else too big for gpu memory (12 GB)). check file size with of largest one (check any strange issues): find . -type f -printf "%s\t%p\n" | sort -n | tail -1